smitmartijn/networkinsight-cookbook/manuscript/ch-3-application-security-planning.md

 The PCI Compliance Dashboard currently helps by displaying the following data behind these PCI sections:

-{caption: "PCI Dashboard; PCI sections explained"}
+{caption: "PCI Dashboard; PCI sections explained", width: 100%}
 | PCI Section |  Description | How Network Insight Helps |
 | :--- | :--- | :--- |
 | 1.1.1 | *A formal process for approving and testing all network connections and changes to the firewall and router configurations.* | Shows all firewall rules applicable, network config changes, and network flows. |